ethantampa/Ethan-Engineering-Portfolio/Cable Dynamics/README.md

 # Cable Dynamics Analysis

 This project focuses on the **vibrational analysis of electronic cables** through experimental testing and data processing.
 Using a DAQ system, accelerometer, modal hammer, and QuickDAQ software, the project collects and processes time-domain data to analyze cable dynamics in the frequency domain.

-A custom Python script is used to automate analysis and visualization of the dynamic response characteristics of the cables.
+A custom Python script automates the extraction of physical characteristics such as natural frequency, damping ratio, and harmonics — providing both numerical results and visual plots.

 ## Project Summary